 At Cargilfield, you can board in different ways.
 Some children will board just one, two or three nights per week - perhaps after a favourite club or when their friends are boarding.
-Others are weekly boarders who arrive on a Monday morning and are collected at 6pm on Friday.
+Others are weekly boarders who arrive on Sunday evening or Monday morning and are collected at 6pm on Friday.

-There are also boarding weekends where you can stay after school has finished on Friday until 5pm of stay after school has finished on Friday until 5pm on Sunday afternoon.
-There are organised either for all children from Forms 4 - 8 or for a particular year group.
+There are also boarding weekends where you can stay after school has finished on Friday until 5pm on Sunday afternoon.
+There are organised either for all children from Forms 4-8 or for a particular year group.
 The details of these are published in the calendar and your parents will have the programme for the year ahead.